Mhom35/Nite-out/journals/mitchell-hom.md

+## December 12, 2022

+Added in the heatmap component from earlier.
+Using a useRef to lock our map we will be able to fly to different cities.
+All data comes from populartimes repo on github (via googleplaces api)

+## December 9, 2022

+Changed babel compiler in ghi package.json so that in production we wont have compiling errors. (newer mapbox doesnt work on certain browswers)

+"browserslist": {
+"production": [
+">0.2%, not dead, not ie 11, not chrome < 51, not safari < 10, not android < 51",

+## December 8, 2022

+Changed the location to state to get rid of first click undefined.
+Invalid token was reffering to mapbox token, so we fixed it by changing the environment varibles in gitlab yaml

 ## December 7, 2022

 Ran out of minutes on gitlab so progress was slow.
 But started CD as a group and had to change a lot of our yaml files to get to a deployed state.
 Still ran into deployment issues where addLocation will not work as intended.